 Change the sharing settings for a site

-You must be a global or SharePoint admin in Microsoft 365 to change the external sharing setting for a site (previously called a "site collection").
-Site owners are not allowed to change this setting.
+You must be a global or SharePoint admin in Microsoft 365 to change the sharing settings for a site (previously called a "site collection").
+Site owners aren't allowed to change these settings.

-Note that this procedure applies to classic sites, communication sites, and new team sites.
+The steps in this article apply to team sites, communication sites, and classic sites.
 To learn how to change the external sharing setting for a user's OneDrive, see Change the external sharing setting for a user's OneDrive.
-For info about changing your organization-level settings, see Turn external sharing on or off for SharePoint.
-To change the settings for Teams private channel sites, you must use Set-SPOSite.
+For info about changing your organization-level settings, see Manage sharing settings.
+To change the settings for Teams private or shared channel sites, you must use Set-SPOSite.

 For detailed information about how to set up guest access for a site, see Collaborate with guests in a site.